sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	StdError = "simple.err";
 	OutputSandbox = {"simple.out","simple.err"};

 This job involves no large input or output files.
 It will return to the user the hostname of the Worker Node that the job will land on.
-This is specified as the ``StdOutput`` file “simple.out” declared in the ``OutputSandbox`` statement.
+This is specified as the ``StdOutput`` file ``simple.out`` declared in the ``OutputSandbox`` statement.

 .. _job-match: